Genusbiz/docs/developers/guidelines-and-best-practices/improving-report-performance.md

-# Improving Report Performance
+# Improving report performance

-A Report is capable of handling huge amounts of data and displaying these in a compact or aggregated way to your end user.
+A report is capable of handling huge amounts of data and displaying these in a compact or aggregated way to your end user.
 As your data grows in size, it is increasingly important to focus on the performance of your report.

 This article discusses how to improve report performance by providing some hints and tips regarding report design.
 The article is intended for report designers, i.e. users with permissions to create or modify reports.

-**Hide Empty Rows**
+## Hide empty rows

 If your data is sparse, empty rows may be hidden by pressing the **Hide Empty Rows** button.
 Most often this will give you the desired effect without hurting performance.